opsschool/curriculum/learning.rst

 these strategies work together or in tandem so they may described more than once.

-**The Feynman technique** – This is as close to the end all be all that there is when it comes to learning.
+**The Feynman technique** - This is as close to the end all be all that there is when it comes to learning.
 Everybody is probably familiar with this one, but am guessing the name is unfamiliar.
 This technique is used to explain or go through a topic as if you were teaching it to somebody else that was just learning about it for the first time.
-This basically forces you to know what you’re talking about.
+This basically forces you to know what you're talking about.
 If you get stuck when trying to explain a particular concept or idea, make a note of what you are struggling with and research and relearn the material until you can confidently explain it.
-You should be able to explain the subject simply, if your explanations are wordy or convoluted you probably don’t understand it as well as you think.
+You should be able to explain the subject simply, if your explanations are wordy or convoluted you probably don't understand it as well as you think.

-**Reading** – This is a great technique to get an introduction to a topic by reading up on (and bookmarking) what information you feel to be the most important, whether it be official documentation, RFC’s, books, magazines, respected blogs and authors, etc. It is a good idea to take very brief notes when something looks like it would useful so to try it out yourself.
+**Reading** - This is a great technique to get an introduction to a topic by reading up on (and bookmarking) what information you feel to be the most important, whether it be official documentation, RFC's, books, magazines, respected blogs and authors, etc. It is a good idea to take very brief notes when something looks like it would useful so to try it out yourself.

-**Watching/Listening to others** – After getting a good idea from reading about a subject it is good to reinforce this by either watching demonstrations, videos, listening to podcasts, lectures or anything else that will show how to get a better idea of how to do something.
+**Watching/Listening to others** - After getting a good idea from reading about a subject it is good to reinforce this by either watching demonstrations, videos, listening to podcasts, lectures or anything else that will show how to get a better idea of how to do something.
 An example of this would be to put on